-H.264 is licensed technology.
-The network camera includes one viewing client license for each technology.
-Installing additional unlicensed copies of the viewing client is prohibited.
+H.264, MPEG-4, and AAC are licensed technologies.
+The network camera includes one H.264 viewing client license and one MPEG-4 viewing client license, and one AAC audio client license.
+Installing additional unlicensed copies of the clients is prohibited.
 To purchase additional licenses, contact your Axis reseller.